• Skip to primary navigation

 Every EV sold in North America can use charging stations with J1772 connectors.
 Except for Tesla, all EVs use the J1772 for Level 1 (120V) and Level 2 (240V) charging.
 Tesla owners receive an adapter cable to connect their EVs to charging stations with J1772 connectors.

 Since residences in Europe do not have 120V service, Level 1 charging is not used.
-And instead of the J1772, the IEC 62196 type 2 connector is used for Level 2 AC charging.
+Instead of the J1772, the IEC 62196 Type 2 connector is used for Level 2 AC charging.
 Tesla is once again the exception and uses a proprietary connector for most of its EVs.
 However, a few Tesla models use the IEC 62196 type 2 connector.
-In both Europe and North America, Tesla’s Level 1 and Level 2 chargers use a proprietary connector, and an adapter is required for EVs from other makers.
+In both Europe and North America, Tesla’s Level 1 and Level 2 chargers utilize a proprietary connector, requiring an adapter for EVs from other manufacturers.

 DC fast charge connectors

 Current DC fast chargers use 480 V mains power for faster charging.
-That input voltage level is expected to rise in the future as higher-power and faster-charging technologies become available.
-In North America, the CCS type 1 connector ‘combines’ the J1772 connector adds two high-speed charging pins below.
-In Europe, CCS combines the IEC 62196 type 2 with two high-speed charging pins and is called the CCS type 2.
+That input voltage level is expected to rise in the future as higher power and faster charging technologies become available.
+In North America, the CCS type 1 connector combines the J1772 connector and adds two high-speed charging pins below.
+In Europe, CCS combines the IEC 62196 Type 2 standard with two high-speed charging pins and is referred to as CCS Type 2.

-The CharIN (Charging Interface Initiative) association is headquartered in Germany and began with the objective to establish CCS as the global standard for EV DC fast charging.
-CharIN has over 250 members and is working to develop new technologies and extend its reach into MW charging systems for large vehicles like Class 8 trucks, e-ferries, ships, and planes.
+The CharIN (Charging Interface Initiative) association, headquartered in Germany, was founded to promote CCS as the global standard for EV DC fast charging.
+CharIN has over 250 members and is working to develop new technologies and expand its reach into MW charging systems for large vehicles, including Class 8 trucks, e-ferries, ships, and planes.

 CHAdeMo was developed by the Tokyo Electric Power Company (Tepco) and is used across Japan for EV DC fast charging.
 In contrast with the CCS system, CHAdeMO connectors do not share part of the connector with the J1772 inlet.
 Since CHAdeMO is strictly for DC fast charging, EVs using that connector also include a separate J1772 inlet for AC Level 1 and Level 2 charging, requiring a larger charge port area to accommodate two separate charging inlets.

 Tesla is the exception to the above discussion.
-Its vehicles use the same proprietary connector for level 1, level 2, and DC fast charge.
-The Tesla EV charging connector accepts all voltages.
-Non-Tesla vehicles can use Tesla Level 1 and Level 2 AC chargers with the appropriate adapter connector.
+Its vehicles use the same proprietary connector for Level 1, Level 2, and DC fast charging.
+The Tesla EV charging connector is compatible with all voltage levels.
+Non-Tesla vehicles can utilize Tesla Level 1 and Level 2 AC chargers by using the appropriate adapter connector.
 Only Tesla vehicles can use the company’s Supercharger DC fast-charging stations.
 The Supercharger stations use an authentication process to ensure that only Tesla vehicles can be charged.
 Even with an adapter, it is not possible to charge non-Tesla EVs at Tesla Supercharger DC fast-charging stations.

 Liquid-cooled connectors and connectors

 DC extreme fast charging (XFC) is an emerging technology for rapid EV charging with 350kW or more.
 That’s great, but it comes with challenges, including effective thermal management.
 DC fast chargers rely on larger conductors to help minimize IR losses and heat generation.
-If not properly designed, the cables and connectors can get bulky and hot and be difficult to handle.
+If not properly designed, the cables and connectors can become bulky and hot, making them difficult to handle.

 Liquid cooling is increasingly being offered as a solution to unlock the higher performance and shorter charging times promised by XFC technology.
-Liquid-cooled cables enable smaller conductors to handle 500A of current and reduce cable weight by about 40%.
+Liquid-cooled cables enable smaller conductors to handle 500A of current, reducing cable weight by approximately 40%.
 The smaller cables can fit into existing CCS connector systems (Figure 2).
 In addition, lighter-weight cables are easier to handle, promoting safe and reliable operation when used with consumer EVs and light trucks.

 Figure 2: Example of liquid-cooled connector for 475kW DC EV ultra-fast charging (Image: Gilbarco Veeder-Root)